HIS4031 – Project seminar, master thesis

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-The project description must be uploaded in Fronter as a .pdf-file.
+The project description must be uploaded in Inspera as a .pdf-file.
 Information about the deadline is available on the semester page.

 Students enrolled in the History Masters programme must hand in a signed contract for supervision.
-This must be done before the project descriptions are uploaded in Fronter.
+This must be done before the project descriptions are uploaded in Inspera.

 Signed contracts can be handed in to the administration, 4.floor at Niels Treschows Hus.